 The West Africans brought to North America carried with them a rich variety of African tradition, belief, and practice, but little is documented of the first hundred years of their religious lives here.
-They came from religious traditions which had respected the spiritual power of ancestors and worshipped a diverse pantheon of gods overseeing all aspects of daily life: the passage of seasons, the fertility of the natural world, physical and spiritual health, and the success of the community.
+Their original religious traditions respected the spiritual power of ancestors, and they often worshipped a diverse pantheon of gods overseeing all aspects of daily life: the passage of seasons, the fertility of the natural world, physical and spiritual health, and the success of the community.
 Their religious life had included initiation rites and naming rituals, folk tales and healing practices, ecstatic dance and song.
-This religious life clearly took new forms as Africans in the new land were separated from one another and from their roots.
+This religious life clearly took new forms as Africans were separated from one another and from their roots.
 Many scholars today would argue that the “ring shout” of early black Christian worship is a development of African ecstatic dance traditions, and that the “call-and-response” rhythm of black preaching, hymnody, and gospel music has its roots in the song styles of the West Africans.

-Thus, in the early years of African slavery, the religious traditions of West Africa, often already blended in syncretism with Islam, were no doubt part of the American religious landscape.
+Thus, in the early years of African slavery, the religious traditions of West Africa, often already blended in a syncretic way with Islam, were no doubt part of the American religious landscape.
 Slave narratives written by the children or grandchildren of African-born slaves sometimes included recollections of traditional African rituals or Islamic prayers.
 Eventually, these traditions became intertwined with Christianity as it developed among the slaves.
-There is a lively debate today as to whether African religious beliefs and practices really survived the pressures of slavery or, instead, were eradicated as slaves converted to Christianity.
-Many scholars would argue that African traditions changed radically, but also persisted as what some have called “Africanisms” in African American religion and culture.
+There is a lively scholarly debate today as to whether African religious beliefs and practices really survived the pressures of slavery or, instead, were eradicated as slaves converted to Christianity.
+Many scholars argue that African traditions changed radically but also persisted as what some have called “Africanisms” in African American religion and culture.